 The fourth industrial revolution has been fueled by an explosion of information.
-From social media to home appliances - everything produces data.
+From social media to home appliances, everything produces data.
 This includes details about our health, location, preferences, and behaviours.
-The amount of data we create is expected to grow exponentially, and around 150 years from now digital bits would exceed atoms on Earth1.
-Only in 2020, 79 trillion gigabytes of data were generated2.
-But where does all the data go, who owns it and has the right to use it, and what is the best way to share it?
-This article sets out to summarise the main data debates and the European Union’s (EU) regulations that arise from them.
-In particular, you will learn about:
+The amount of data we create is expected to grow exponentially, and around 150 years from now, digital bits will exceed atoms on Earth.
+In 2020 alone, 79 trillion gigabytes of data were generated — but where does all the data go, who owns it and has the right to use it, and what is the best way to share it?

-Advantages and disadvantages of big data
+What are the advantages and disadvantages of big data?

-Why it is hard to control your private and personal information
+Why is it hard to control your private and personal information?

 There are two potential explanations as to why the majority of the users are careless with their data, even when such an attitude is unfavourable.
 First, it might lie in the fact that consumers are not yet accustomed to seeing data as a unit of exchange, thinking in conventional monetary terms.
 Unless it is money, it is not valuable, or not valuable enough.
 Another explanation might be that data subjects do not see data as something that can be owned.

-2. Such data must be processed fairly for specified purposes and on the basis of the consent of the person concerned or some other legitimate basis laid down by law.
-Everyone has the right of access to data which has been collected concerning him or her, and the right to have it rectified.
+"Everyone has the right to the protection of personal data concerning him or her.
+Such data must be processed fairly for specified purposes and on the basis of the consent of the person concerned or some other legitimate basis laid down by law.
+Everyone has the right of access to data which has been collected concerning him or her, and the right to have it rectified."

 The European data strategy